Evoke (LON:EVOK) Trading Down 18.3% – Here’s Why

-Several research analysts have recently issued reports on EVOK shares.
-Deutsche Bank Aktiengesellschaft upped their price target on shares of Evoke from GBX 88 to GBX 108 and gave the stock a “buy” rating in a report on Wednesday, August 13th.
-JPMorgan Chase & Co. reduced their target price on Evoke from GBX 82 to GBX 66 and set a “neutral” rating on the stock in a report on Wednesday, October 29th.
-Finally, Berenberg Bank reiterated a “buy” rating and set a GBX 95 price target on shares of Evoke in a report on Thursday, August 21st.
-Three research analysts have rated the stock with a Buy rating and one has given a Hold rating to the stock.
-According to MarketBeat.com, Evoke presently has a consensus rating of “Moderate Buy” and an average target price of GBX 102.25.
+Several equities analysts recently issued reports on the stock.
+Berenberg Bank reiterated a “buy” rating and issued a GBX 95 target price on shares of Evoke in a research note on Thursday, August 21st.
+JPMorgan Chase & Co. decreased their price objective on shares of Evoke from GBX 82 to GBX 66 and set a “neutral” rating for the company in a research report on Wednesday, October 29th.
+Finally, Deutsche Bank Aktiengesellschaft increased their target price on shares of Evoke from GBX 88 to GBX 108 and gave the stock a “buy” rating in a research note on Wednesday, August 13th.
+Three investment analysts have rated the stock with a Buy rating and one has issued a Hold rating to the company.
+Based on data from MarketBeat, Evoke presently has an average rating of “Moderate Buy” and a consensus target price of GBX 102.25.

 Evoke Company Profile